Green Card through LIFE Act (245(i) Adjustment)

 Generally, when you have a pending Form I-485, it is possible for you to apply for authorization to work in the United States and to seek advance parole (advance permission to travel and be admitted to the United States upon your return).
-For further information, see our Work Authorization and Travel Documents.
+For further information, see our Employment Authorization Document and Travel Documents pages.

 Note: See the other considerations found below before traveling.

 Adjustment of Status Under Section 245(i) of the INA and LIFE Act Provisions